-McWilliams is a proud recipient of both the Austin Business Journal’s "Profiles in Power” and the Texas Women’s Chamber of Commerce’s “2016 Texas Businesswoman of the Year Finalist” Awards.
-Additionally, the Girl Scouts of Central Texas have recognized her with their "Woman of Distinction” Award.
-Several years ago, Andrea received the "Austin Under 40" Award, and the Austin American–Statesman honored her as a member of its Glossy 8 list.
-This year, McWilliams received Austin Fashion Week’s “Style Setter” Award, recognizing her work and dedication on behalf of local nonprofit organizations.
+McWilliams is also a proud recipient of both the Austin Business Journal’s "Profiles in Power” and the Girl Scouts’ "Woman of Distinction” Award.
+She has received the "Austin Under 40" Award, and the Austin American–Statesman honored her as a member of its Glossy 8 list.
+Last year, McWilliams received Austin Fashion Week’s “Style Setter” Award, recognizing her work and dedication on behalf of local nonprofit organizations.

 A Chief of Staff at 21, McWilliams went on to hone her private sector grassroots skills at the iconic public relations company Public Strategies, Inc. Today she is the co–founder of McWilliams, a full–service firm of governmental affairs consultants.
 McWilliams opened its doors when the husband and wife team of Andrea and Dean combined their talents and experience to form what has become a respected alliance, trusted at the local, state and national level.